AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 ### R Markdown

 Most of the materials for my teaching sessions are built on <a href="https://rmarkdown.rstudio.com/" target="_blank">R Markdown</a>.
-This allows to produce hiqh quality documents and make all analyses easily reproducible by students.
+This allows to produce high quality documents and make all analyses easily reproducible by students.
 Teaching materials I produced are available upon request.

 ### R Package